MikeJollie2707/MichaelBot/README.md

 ![bug](./img/bug.png)

-- And the best thing is...all features are free-guaranteed.
+- And the best thing is...all features are free.

   - Features like changing volume in Rythm is absolutely pennyless in this bot (meaning you don't have to pay to use this).